-Via the quiver mutation and the above recipe for the potential function, we obtain a new quiver diagram, denoted by $( Q_f\subset \tilde Q_0,\tilde Q_1,\tilde W)$.
-A quiver mutation does not generate any 1-cycle or 2-cycles by step $(3)$, so the resulting quiver diagram is also a cluster quiver. \\
+Via the quiver mutation and the above recipe for the potential function, we obtain a new quiver with superpotential, denoted by $\tilde{\mathbf Q}=(\tilde Q_f\subset \tilde Q_0,\tilde Q_1,\tilde W)$.
+Quiver mutations do not generate any 1-cycle or 2-cycles by step $(3)$, so the resulting quiver is still a cluster quiver.

-In the following examples, we will perform a sequence of quiver mutations to the quiver diagram in the previous subsection and construct the corresponding varieties.
-In this procedure, we will deal with various situations for quiver mutations. \begin{ex} Perform a quiver mutation at the center node to the general star-shaped quiver introduced in Example \ref{ex:generalstar}, which we denote by $\mu_5$.
-We get the following quiver diagram with four 3-cycles